-In connection with the Jansen Agreement, Legend Biotech and Janssen entered into the Interim Product Supply Agreement dated as of February 28, 2022, or the IPSA, pursuant to which Legend Biotech will supply cilta-cel to Janssen for clinical and commercial use worldwide (excluding Greater China).
-Under the IPSA, Janssen pays Legend Biotech a transfer price for supplied product based on the total costs necessary to produce and supply such product.
-Ultimately, however, the cost for commercial supply and clinical supply of product are shared equally by Legend Biotech and Janssen as "Allowable Expenses" and "Development Costs," respectively, under the Collaboration Agreement.
-The IPSA will remain in effect until the earlier of (1) the 45th day after marketing authorization for cilta-cel is granted by the European Medicines Agency and (2) the date determined by the joint manufacturing committee, or JMC, that has been established under the Janssen Agreement.
-The IPSA will also terminate if the Collaboration Agreement expires or is terminated.
-We expect to enter into a product supply agreement with Janssen that will replace the IPA.
+In connection with the Janssen Agreement, we entered into the Interim Product Supply Agreement dated as of February 28, 2022 (the "IPSA") pursuant to which we will supply cilta-cel to Janssen for clinical and commercial use worldwide (excluding Greater China).
+Under the IPSA, Janssen pays us a transfer price for supplied product based on the total costs necessary to produce and supply such product.
+Ultimately, however, the cost for commercial supply and clinical supply of product are shared equally by us and Janssen as "Allowable Expenses" and "Development Costs," respectively, under the Janssen Agreement.
+The IPSA will remain in effect until June 30, 2023 or such alternate date determined by the joint manufacturing committee (the "JMC") that has been established under the Janssen Agreement.
+The IPSA will also terminate if the Janssen Agreement expires or is terminated.
+We expect to enter into a product supply agreement with Janssen that will replace the IPSA.